 Productivity = Confidence

 Once you get that productivity thing under control, you’ll notice your confidence growing.
 But wait, didn’t we just say that confidence is the thing you need to improve productivity?

 Yes.
 It’s a fantastic cycle that keeps improving the more times you make it around the circle.

 Confidence improves productivity — you’re confident enough to finish your work the first time without having to second-guess anything.

 Productivity improves confidence — you know you can do it, so every completed job or productive day provides an added boost.

 And around and around it goes.
 You might think it puts you at risk of becoming overconfident, and no one likes an overconfident jerk, right?

 As it turns out, overconfidence can actually be a good thing.
-Overconfidence doesn’t have to be synonymous with cocky — it can be a great tool to help you appear competent even when you don’t feel that way, as well as help you improve your social status both inside and out of work.
+It doesn’t have to be synonymous with cocky — it can be a great tool to help you appear competent even when you don’t feel that way, as well as help you improve your social status both in and out of work.

 Time management and productivity are both skills you should take the time to hone — they make you more successful in the workplace and are essential tools for building your confidence.
 The more productive you are, the more confident you’ll become.

 DISCLAIMER: This article expresses my own ideas and opinions.
 Any information I have shared are from sources that I believe to be reliable and accurate.
 I did not receive any financial compensation in writing this post, nor do I own any shares in any company I’ve mentioned.
 I encourage any reader to do their own diligent research first before making any investment decisions.